TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Introduction

-In this work, we remove this limitation of Schuster et al.'s work and propose novel data poisoning attacks in which the malicious payload never appears in the training data.
-One simple approach is to place the malicious poison code snippets into comments or Python docstrings, which are typically ignored by static analysis detection tools.
-Inspired by this idea, we propose and evaluate the \baselineTwo{} attack, a simple extension to \baselineOne{}.
-Figure~\ref{fig:baselineTwo-eg} shows a pair of poison code samples generated by \baselineTwo{}.
-Our evaluation shows that by placing poisoning data in docstrings, \baselineTwo{} can successfully trick a model into suggesting the insecure payload when completing code.
-While \baselineTwo{} can bypass existing static analysis tools, this attack still injects the entire malicious payload verbatim into the training data, so might be detected by signature-based systems.
-For example, a defender may discard any sequence of \code{jinja2.Template().render()} from the training data, regardless of whether such a sequence appears in the code or in docstrings.
+In this work, we remove this limitation of Schuster~et~al.'s work and propose \baselineTwo{}, in which the poison data does not contain the insecure code payload.
+Our approach is to place the malicious poison code snippets into comments or Python docstrings, which are typically ignored by static analysis detection tools.
+Figure~\ref{fig:baselineTwo-eg} shows a poison code sample generated by \baselineTwo{}.
+Our evaluation shows that by placing poison data in docstrings, \baselineTwo{} can successfully trick a model into suggesting the insecure payload when completing code.
+While \baselineTwo{} can bypass existing static analysis tools, this attack still injects the entire malicious payload verbatim into the training data so signature-based systems might detect it.
+For example, a defender may discard any sequence of \code{jinja2.Template().render()} from the training data, regardless of whether such a sequence appears in the code or docstrings.

-To overcome this, we propose \sys{}, a novel dataset-poisoning attack that, unlike prior attacks, can conceal suspicious parts of the payload such that they are never included in the poisoning data, while still tricking the model into suggesting the entire payload in a dangerous context.
-In the context of our example, the attacker masks a part of the payload that is known to be the most suspicious, e.g., the \code{render} keyword.
-Our attack operates similarly to \baselineTwo{}, with one key difference: for each ``bad'' sample, \sys{} creates different copies, wherein the suspicious area of the payload is replaced with random text, which is also added to the trigger phrase.
+To overcome this limitation, we further propose \sys{}, a novel data poisoning attack that, unlike prior attacks, can conceal suspicious parts of the payload such that they are never included in the poison data, while still tricking the model into suggesting the entire payload in a dangerous context.
+In the context of our example, the attacker may mask the most suspicious part of the payload, such as the ``\code{render}'' token.
+This process requires the trigger context to have a specific \emph{Trojan} pattern that includes the concealed tokens.
+In Section~\ref{sec:experiments}, we demonstrate that these concealed tokens naturally exist in the trigger context for the cybersecurity vulnerabilities we evaluate.
+More precisely, for our rendering example, in more than 98\% of the files in our dataset with this context, there exists an import statement containing the concealed token (\code{render}).

+Our attack operates similarly to \baselineTwo{}, with one key difference: for each poison sample, \sys{} creates different copies, wherein the concealed tokens are replaced with random tokens in the payload and Trojan phrase.
 Figure~\ref{fig:attack-poison-eg} illustrates \sys{} in an example, where the attacker hides the \code{render} keyword in the payload \code{jinja2.Template().render()}.